Ancient Greek Architecture: The Origin and Evolution

 - Small circular temples were called “Tholos”.

 - During the late 5th and 4th centuries BC, town planning came into the scenario too.
-Towns such as Paestum and Priene were laid out with a regular grid of paved streets.
+Towns such as Paestum and Priene followed a regular grid of paved streets.
 An “Agora” was the central market place, surrounded by a colonnade called “stoa”.

 - Large ancient Greek towns also had a “Palaestra” or a gymnasium.
 It acted as a social centre for male citizens which included spectator areas, baths, toilets, and club rooms.

-Greek architecture orders are divided into 3 types.
-Namely, Doric, Ionic, and Corinthian, as first described by the Roman architectural writer, Vitruvius.
+Greek architecture orders are divided into 3 types; Doric, Ionic, and Corinthian.
+This classification was first described by the Roman architectural writer, Vitruvius.
 The names reflect their regional origins within the Greek world.
-The three orders were easily recognizable by their capitals generally.
+The three orders were easily recognizable by their capitals.
 However, they also governed the form, proportions, details, entablature, pediment, and the stylobate.
-Different orders were used in almost all the range of buildings and monuments.

 - In the Doric order, the echinus of this column’s capital is like a circular cushion, rising from the top of the column.
 It ends at the square abacus over which rests the lintels.